pingcap/docs-cn/check-before-deployment.md

     tidb ALL=(ALL) NOPASSWD: ALL
     ```

 3. Use the `tidb` user to log in to the control machine, and run the following command.
 Replace `10.0.1.1` with the IP of your target machine, and enter the `tidb` user password of the target machine as prompted.
 After the command is executed, SSH mutual trust is already created.
 This applies to other machines as well.
+Newly created `tidb` users do not have the `.ssh` directory.
+To create such a directory, execute the command that generates the RSA key.
+To deploy TiDB components on the control machine, configure mutual trust for the control machine and the control machine itself.

     {{< copyable "shell-regular" >}}

     ```bash
+    ssh-keygen -t rsa
     ssh-copy-id -i ~/.ssh/id_rsa.pub 10.0.1.1
     ```